A Soulful Guide to Alice Springs

 Soar above the outback in a Hot Air Balloon

 See an ever expanding outback coated in the morning sunlight from the skies.
-Hot air ballooning Alice Springs will net you gorgeous views of native flora and fauna, such as big red kangaroos, as well as an incredible snapshot of the West MacDonnell Ranges, home of the iconic Larapinta trail.
+Hot air ballooning in Alice Springs offers stunning views of native flora, fauna and big red kangaroos.
+Additionally, see and the iconic West MacDonnell Ranges, home of the iconic Larapinta trail.

 This unforgettable experience is capped off with a morning cocktail and light refreshments amongst the bush.